thunderbird/webext-docs/compose.rst

       :type: (string, optional)
       :annotation: -- [Added in TB 76]

-      The ID of an identity from the :doc:`accounts` API.
+      The ID of an identity from the :doc:`accounts`.
 The settings from the identity will be used in the composed message.
 If ``replyTo`` is also specified, the ``replyTo`` property of the identity is overridden.
 The permission :permission:`accountsRead` is required to include the ``identityId``.

    .. api-member::